VirgilSecurity/virgil-iotkit/tools/virgil-trust-provisioner/README.md

             - [Export Private Keys](#export-private-keys)

 ## Trust Provisioner Overview
-Virgil Trust Provisioner is aimed at key pairs and TrustLists generation and management, which together make each IoT device identifiable, verifiable and trusted by each party of IoT solution.
+Virgil Trust Provisioner deals with key pair and TrustList generation and management, which together make each IoT device identifiable, verifiable and trusted by each party within the IoT solution.

-Nowadays, each IoT device interacts with lots of services and application to provide the necessary features for end-users.
-At the same time, it's important to be sure that each IoT device is protected from unauthorized access at any of its lifecycle stage, therefore each party and process have to be identifiable, verifiable and trusted.
+In this connected world, IoT devices interact with many services and applications in order to provide valuable features for end-users.
+At the same time, it's important that each IoT device is protected from unauthorized access at any given lifecycle stage.
+In order to achieve this, each party and process within the IoT system needs to be identifiable, verifiable and trusted.

-The diagram below demonstrates a standard IoT infrastructure and its parties that have to be identifiable and verifiable as a part of distributed trust.
+The diagram below demonstrates a standard IoT infrastructure and all its participants, or parties, that need to be identifiable and verifiable as a part of distributed trust system.

 <img width="100%" src="https://cdn.virgilsecurity.com/assets/images/github/provisioner.jpg" align="left" hspace="3" vspace="6"> &nbsp;